Ima Hogg: Education and musical interests

 On January 26, 1905, Jim Hogg suffered an injury in a train accident.
 For the next year Ima nursed him as he struggled to regain his health, but on March 3, 1906, she discovered her father dead in his bed.
 Ima was devastated; to quell her grief, her brother William took her to New York City.
 During her stay she immersed herself in concerts and museums.

 In 1907, she vacationed in Germany, and enjoyed her time so much that she chose to remain in Europe to continue her piano studies.
-For the next two years she studied music in Vienna under Franz Xaver Scharwenka, pianist to the court of Francis Joseph I of Austria, and in Berlin under Martin Krause.
+For the next two years she studied music in Vienna under Franz Xaver Scharwenka, pianist to the court of Franz Joseph I of Austria, and in Berlin under Martin Krause.
 After returning from Europe, Hogg settled in Houston with her brother William.
 Although the city had a population of about 100,000, it had no museums or parks and no professional theater, music, or ballet groups.
 Hogg chose to teach music and continued in this vocation for the next nine years.
 One of her first pupils was Jacques Abram, who later became a concert pianist.
 By 1913, Hogg had become president of the Girls' Musical Society and was on the entertainment committee of the College Women's Club, which organized a small theater group known as the Green Mask Players.
 That year, she organized the Houston Symphony Orchestra.
 Hogg served as the vice-president of the Symphony Society when the first session of the board of directors convened.
 In 1917 the board of directors requested that she serve as president; she went on to serve 12 terms.

 Philanthropist and community leader

 Hogg was affectionately known as "Miss Ima" by those who knew her, and widely considered to be "The First Lady of Texas".
-When John B. Connally was Governor of Texas, his wife Nellie declared, "The Governor's wife is usually called the First Lady of the State, but Ima always has been and always will be the First Lady of Texas."
+When John Connally was Governor of Texas, his wife Nellie declared, "The Governor's wife is usually called the First Lady of the State, but Ima always has been and always will be the First Lady of Texas."
 In 1957, The New York Times featured prominent Texans in a series about high society, stating: "But one social figure celebrated throughout the state and even beyond its border is Miss Ima Hogg.
 She is now about 80 but still a civic beacon of Houston."